Complex Trauma Psychologist in Melbourne | Trauma Therapy

 What is Complex Trauma?

-Complex Trauma or Complex Post-traumatic stress disorder (C-PTSD) is a mental health condition that can emerge following exposure to repeated or prolonged traumatic experiences.
-Experiencing a traumatic event can lead to PTSD symptoms and may require therapy to cope with the aftermath.
-Experiencing complex trauma can lead to a range of trauma symptoms, which may include emotional disturbances, physical symptoms, and psychological issues.
-Unlike in single incident PTSD, complex trauma involves multiple traumatic experiences, often including childhood trauma, and may involve:
+Complex Trauma or Complex Post-traumatic stress disorder (C-PTSD) is a mental health condition that can develop after repeated or prolonged traumatic events.
+A single traumatic event can lead to PTSD symptoms and may need therapy to deal with the aftermath.
+Complex trauma can lead to a whole host of trauma symptoms which can include emotional disturbances, physical symptoms and psychological issues.
+Unlike single incident PTSD, complex trauma involves multiple traumatic experiences, often including childhood trauma and may include:

 • Overt and intrusive trauma such as domestic violence, aggression, or sexual trauma